How to Connect a Dell Monitor to Your MacBook Pro

 Best to use when: Your monitor doesn’t have any inputs that correspond to your MacBook Pro.

-Things to Prepare: A USB-C or Mini DisplayPort video adapter that converts to one of the inputs on your monitor.
+Things you need: A USB-C or Mini DisplayPort video adapter that converts to one of the inputs on your monitor.

 Method 3: Use a USB-C Dock

-Best to use when: You plan to use the monitor most of the time you use your MacBook Pro, your laptop is a 2016 or newer model, and you have multiple peripheral devices.
+Best to use when: You plan to use the monitor mostly while you use your MacBook Pro, your laptop is a 2016 or newer model, and you have multiple peripheral devices.

-Things to prepare: You’ll need to obtain a good USB-C dock with a video port that’s compatible with your monitor.
+Things you need: A good USB-C dock with a video port compatible with your monitor

 Estimated Time: 10 minutes.

-By using this process you can easily complete dual monitor setup with MacBook pro.
+By using this process, you can easily complete a dual monitor setup with MacBook Pro.

 What to Do after Connecting Dell Monitor to MacBook Pro

-Once you have video, you can close your MacBook lid – assuming you have an external mouse and keyboard – or use the MacBook display as a second monitor if you prefer.
+Once you have video, you can close your MacBook’s lid – assuming you have an external mouse and keyboard – or use the MacBook display as a second monitor.

 If your MacBook Pro is a 2018 model or newer, you can also install a Dell utility called Dell Display Manager for Mac that helps keep your windows organized.
-The software only works with certain monitors, so consult the download page for more details.
+However, this software only works with certain monitors, so consult its download page for more details.

 What If the Dell Monitor Won’t Connect to My MacBook Pro?